raganwald/raganwald.github.com/_posts/2015-05-08-carnac-the-magnificent.md

 I think you'll find that eliminating Carnac the Magnificent from your interviewing process will make it better.

 (discuss on [reddit](http://www.reddit.com/r/programming/comments/35afm0/carnac_the_magnificent/))

+*post scriptum*:

+> Maybe the central problem in software is that not enough devs are old enough to remember Carnac.—[Eric Sink](https://twitter.com/eric_sink/status/596671692367372289)